miku/exploreio/README.md

 ```

-The other section is marked TODO:
+The other section is marked *TODO*:

 ```go
 	// TODO: Unmarshal from Stdin into a record struct (4 lines).